samoconnor/InfoZIP.jl/README.md

 Install via the Julia package manager, `Pkg.add("InfoZIP")`.

 Depends on the [Info ZIP](http://www.info-zip.org) `zip` and `uzip` tools.
+If these are not installed the [ZipFile.jl](https://github.com/fhs/ZipFile.jl) library is used instead.

 ## High level interface